The brief transit and violent eclipse of Harry Crosby

 December 10th, 1929

-Police and his friends are baffled.
-New York, Boston, London and Paris Society are outraged.
-The man was one of their own, one of their finest.
-What happened that fateful afternoon?
-In the two hours that passed between the deaths of these two beautiful victims, who were commemorated in E.E Cummings poem ‘Two Boston Dolls’, we tell the colourful story of the exceptionally charismatic poet Harry Crosby, the unique influence he had on the Lost Generation of Writers in the Golden Age of Paris in the 1920’s and solve the riddle of his final day.
+In the two hours which passed between the deaths of these two beautiful young lovers, who were later commemorated in E.E Cummings poem ‘Two Boston Dolls’, we tell the colourful true story of the exceptionally charismatic American poet Harry Crosby, his unique influence on the Lost Generation of Writers and Artists in the golden age of 1920’s Paris and solve the riddle of his final day.